Catherine C. Blake: Federal judicial service

 In 1987 Blake became a United States magistrate judge of the District of Maryland.
 In 1995, Blake became a United States District Judge of the United States District Court for the District of Maryland.
 She was nominated by President Bill Clinton on May 4, 1995, to a seat vacated by John R. Hargrove Sr. She was confirmed by the United States Senate on August 11, 1995, and received her commission on August 14, 1995.
 She served as Chief Judge of the District of Maryland from October 3, 2014 to October 6, 2017.
 She assumed senior status on April 2, 2021.

 Judge Blake presided over the infamous Baltimore Gun Trace Task Force case.
 She is portrayed in the final episode of the HBO miniseries "We Own This City" which depicts the events surrounding the case.

+In October 2020, Judge Blake struck down a constitutional challenge to Governor Hogan's executive order that mandated state contractors were not allowed to engage in a political or economic boycott of Israel in their business or personal life.
+The case was one of several constitutional challenges to anti-BDS laws since 2017.